nanomarkup/nanomarkup.go/readme.txt

 func Marshal(data any) ([]byte, error)
     Marshal returns the encoding data for the input value.
-    It traverses the value recursively. func Unmarshal(data []byte, v any) error
+    It traverses the value recursively. func MarshalIndent(data any, prefix, indent string) ([]byte, error) MarshalIndent is like Marshal but applies Indent to format the output. func Unmarshal(data []byte, v any) error
     Unmarshal parses the encoded data and stores the result in v.
 If v is nil or not a pointer, Unmarshal returns an InvalidArgumentError.